 The Computer Science Transfer Pathway Associate of Science (AS) degree program offers students a powerful option: the opportunity to complete an Associate of Science degree with course credits that directly transfer to designated Computer Science bachelor’s degree programs at Minnesota State universities.
-The curriculum has been specifically designed so that students completing this pathway degree and transferring to one of the seven Minnesota State universities enter the university with junior-year status.
+The curriculum has been specifically designed so that students completing this pathway degree and transferring to one of the six Minnesota State universities enter the university with junior-year status.
 All courses in the Transfer Pathway associate degree will directly transfer and apply to the designated bachelor’s degree programs in a related field.

 By completing this program, students will achieve the following learning goals:

 - Design and implement algorithms to solve problems in various application domains;

 - Design and write software solutions utilizing appropriate data struc- tures incorporating object-oriented principles and best practices;

 - Be fluent in two or more programming languages;